-The Live Well Lincoln Leadership Team and Lincoln County Health Department Staff reviewed results from the Community Health Forum and compared its alignment to the Healthy People 2023 and Healthiest Wisconsin 2030 as well as current LWL goals in order to formalize priorities and goals for the next 5 years.
-The following is the results of this work.
+Lincoln County Health Department staff and the Live Well Lincoln Leadership Team reviewed results from the Community Forum and compared its alignment to the Healthy People 2023 and Healthiest Wisconsin 2030 as well as current Live Well Lincoln goals in order to formalize priorities and goals for the next 5 years.
+The following is the result of this work.